-As an actor, Vince launched his career at the age of 9, staring in a Colgate commercial.
+As an actor, Vince launched his career at the age of 9, starring in a Colgate commercial.
 He went on to guest star in over three dozen classic television shows, including “Bonanza,” “High Chaparral,” and “Adam 12.”
-He also starred in such television specials as “The Bionic Boy, “Gidget’s Summer Reunion,” and “Dirty Dozen III.”
+He also starred in such television specials as “The Bionic Boy,” “Gidget’s Summer Reunion,” and “Dirty Dozen III.”

 Beyond his achievements in the entertainment industry, Vince is a remarkably talented tennis player who competed professionally through the mid-1980s.
 At his peak he ranked 25th in the world, scoring wins over almost every major player including John McEnroe.